Information Security Education for the Professional

 Why Penn State for Your Information Security Education

 Penn State offers an online Information Systems Security Postbaccalaureate Certificate.
-The 15 credits earned in the certificate may be applied toward the Master of Professional Studies in Homeland Security — Information Security and Forensics option.
+Credits earned in the certificate may be applied toward the Master of Professional Studies in Homeland Security — Information Security and Forensics option.
 Please consult with an academic adviser.

 Who Should Apply?